threadi/wp-personio-integration-light/readme.md

 This repository provides the features for the Light version of the WordPress plugin _Personio Integration_.
 The repository is used as a basis for deploying the plugin to the WordPress repository.
 It is not intended to run as a plugin as it is, even if that is possible for development.

+## Responsive Disclosure

+We take security seriously.
+If you notice anything that could affect security, please send us a confidential message at [security@laolaweb.com](mailto:security@laolaweb.com).

 ## Preparations

 Add this in your wp-config.php for development: